nalito223/Hotel-Reservation-App/README.md

  This app allows the user to log in using a username and password to review their future and past hotel reservations as well as book new reservations with a date and room type filter.
 This was the final solo project during the second term of Turing's front-end software engineering program and focused on our ability to individually design and create an application from scratch to launch in one week.

 ### Feature Spotlight
 Using Fetch API, this app allows the user to make new reservations and always see their updated reservations as well as updated availability for new reservations.
-The user will also see tailored error messeages for when there are server issues.
+The user will also see tailored error messages for when there are server issues.

 ### Contributors
 Solo project